MathMachado/Challenge_Spark_Kafka/README.md

 Q2.
 How will you move the old data from RAW Zone so that it does not become very large?

 Q3.
-How will you run these programs – Cluster or Client
+How will you run these programs – Cluster or Client?

 Q4.
-How will you decide how many Cores and Executors are needed for 1) Spark Stream Job 2) Hourly Spark Batch
+How will you decide how many Cores and Executors are needed for 1) Spark Stream Job 2) Hourly Spark Batch?

 Q5.
-How do you ensure we do not run into small file issue in the RAW and Processed Zone
+How do you ensure we do not run into small file issue in the RAW and Processed Zone?

 __________________
 # Pseudo code to solve the exercise